Nursing MANE BSN

 - Admission to the MANE BSN program at Metropolitan State University

-Students who have been admitted to and wish to continue their studies at Metropolitan State University apply to the MANE BSN Program at Metropolitan State University after completion of the first semester courses in the MANE program plan listed above.
-Students admitted to the MANE-BSN program at Metropolitan State University will be eligible to take the NCLEX-RN exam after successful completion of the eight semester program plan.
+Students who have been admitted to and wish to continue their studies at Metropolitan State University apply to the MANE BSN Program at Metropolitan State University after completion of the first semester courses in the MANE curriculum plan listed above.
+Students admitted to the MANE-BSN program at Metropolitan State University will be eligible to take the NCLEX-RN exam after successful completion of the BSN degree.

 Note: All of the courses required for completion of the MANE BSN Program are available at the university with the exception of Anatomy & Physiology I, Anatomy & Physiology II, and Microbiology.
 Equivalent transfer courses from a regionally accredited institution may be accepted to meet these requirements.